patxipierce/rasyen/README.md

 ### Sans-list Filters

-Filters don't necessarily have to come after a list name.
+Filters don't necessarily have to come after a list name, you can also have a tag with a filter and no list.
 For example:

 ```js